Letter from the Managing Director

 The report admits there is “limited evidence on the potential for large-scale deployment” of this technology, but says many of its future scenarios require it to work in order to avoid further heating the planet.
 Some have warned of the risks in relying on such technology, saying it might give governments an excuse to delay taking action. “(Sydney Morning Herald April 13 2014).

 Astra Resources PLC is a technology led resources company with a cornerstone position in mining, carbon efficient businesses, steel and clean coal conversion technology.
-By combining with Sovereign Green Global Australia Pty Ltd (SGGA), Astra now has the fingerprint to be able to grow and develop a business which complements a number of the targets outlined in the UN report:
+With the intended combination with a carbon fund, Astra now has the fingerprint to be able to grow and develop a business which complements a number of the targets outlined in the UN report:

 - Carbon dioxide capture and storage (CCS) technologies